wso2/docs-is/en/docs/guides/identity-lifecycles/lock-account.md

 	2. Enter an email address to which Alex's account locking emails will be sent and select the **User Locked** check box.

 	3. Click **Update**.

-	4. An email that informs about the account locking is sent to the given email address.
+   You will receive an email to the given email address that informs you about the account locking.

 		<!--<img src="../../assets/img/learn/account-unlocked-email.png" alt="Account Unlocked email" width="500" style="border:1px solid grey">-->

-	5. Access the WSO2 Identity Server **My Account** at `https://localhost:9443/myaccount`.
+	4. Access the WSO2 Identity Server **My Account** at `https://localhost:9443/myaccount`.

-	6. Try logging in with Alex's credentials.
+	5. Try logging in with Alex's credentials.
 Note that an error message appears.

-	7. Wait for 15 minutes and try to log in again.
+	6. Wait for 15 minutes and try to log in again.
 The WSO2 Identity Server **My Account** home screen appears.

 3. To unlock Alex's user account: